-College: New College of Holywell Street Oxford OX1 3BN, gez.wells@new.ox.ac.uk.
+College: New College of Holywell Street Oxford OX1 3BN.

 In this licence agreement "College" includes all buildings belonging to the College for use as student residences and not just the main College building at the above address.

 Accommodation: A College room to be allocated to the Student by the College, and/or the fixtures, fittings and equipment in the Accommodation as listed separately.